kredati/cin3008w19/syllabus.md

 ### Week 7, February 25: Video and (En)Duration
 #### Guide: Michael
-* Vito Acconci, "Body as Place-Moving in on Myself, Performing Myself"
+* Bruce Nauman, "Breaking the Silence: An Interview with Bruce Nauman"
-* Bruce Nauman, _Please Pay Attention Please_, selections
+* Margaret Morse, "Body and Screen" and "Video Installation Art"
 * Christine Ross, "The Temporalities of Video: Extendedness Revisited"
-* Kate Mondloch, _Screens_, selections
+* Kate Mondloch, _Screens_, introduction and chapters 1-4
 * No screening.
 In its place: process discussion, and workshop prep

 ### Week 8, March 4: Research and Writing Workshop I